-Subsidence rates are variable, and highest during the drought period.
-Annual subsidence averaged up to 0.45 feet per year from December 2011 to December 2017, as shown in Figure 2-79 based on data from USBR's San Joaquin River Restoration Program (SJRRP) (see description of program in Section 1.2.2.3 - Land Subsidence Monitoring).
+Subsidence rates are variable, and tend to be highest in magnitude during the drought periods.
+Average Aannual subsidence averaged up was as large in magnitude as to -0.457 feet per year (at one site in the Madera Subbasin to the south) from December 2015 to December 20132023, as shown in Figure 2-155 based on data from USBR's SJRRP (see description of program in Section 1.2.2.3 - Land Subsidence Monitoring).
 This relatively long period averages years of drought and years of normal or wet precipitation.
-Noting that these measurements incorporate both elastic and inelastic subsidence, the highest maximum annual rate of subsidence reported in Reclamation's regular mapping program was -0.67 feet per year, seen from December 2012 to December 2013 (see Figure 2-80), closely followed by -0.65 feet per year from December 2014 to December 2015.
-The lowest maximum annual rate of subsidence reported in Reclamation's regular mapping program was -0.67 feet per year, seen from December 2015.
-The lowest maximum annual rate of subsidence reported in Reclamation's regular mapping 2.
+Noting that these measurements incorporate both elastic and inelastic subsidence, the highest maximum annual rate of subsidence reported in Reclamation's regular mapping program was -0.67 feet per year, seen from December 2012 to December 2013 (see Figure 2-156), closely followed by -0.65 feet per year from December 2014 to December 2015 and -0.52 feet per year from December 2021 to December 2022.
+The lowest maximum annual rate of subsidence reported in Reclamation's regular mapping program was - 0.1829 feet per year, seen from December 201622 to December 202317 at one particular site in the Madera Subbasin to the south (see Figure 2-157).